newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/domestic-employer-register-for-taxes.md

 :::callout{ showHeader="false" headerText="" showIcon="true" calloutType="informational" }

-As a `domestic employer|domestic-employer`, you may only apply for taxes using the [NJ-REG form](https://www.nj.gov/treasury/revenue/pdf/2000-legacy.pdf) (page 17).
+As an employer of one or more `domestic workers|domestic-worker`, you may only apply for taxes using the [NJ-REG form](https://www.nj.gov/treasury/revenue/pdf/2000-legacy.pdf) (page 17).
 You may not apply online.

 :::